Mastiha: what is it, how is it produced, and which cocktails to make with this Greek liqueur?

 The bouquet is entangling, very fresh, and full of scents of pine, cedar, bergamot, and all the citrus fruits of the world.

 The flavor is velvety, sweet but never too mellow.
-On the contrary, it has a rhythm, development, and sapid extension.
+On the contrary, it has rhythm, development, and sapid extension.
 Among the liqueurs, it has few comparisons.
 It is a unique product that manages to condense Greece’s flavors, the wind, the sea, and the sun in liquid poetry.

 How to drink Mastika

 Serve it in well-cooled glasses at 10 degrees.
-Never with ice; otherwise, your palate will not be able to savor its nuances.
+Never drink with ice; otherwise, your palate will not be able to savor its nuances.

 What cocktails to make with Masticha